pyrdm/pyrdm/docs/source/application_fluidity.rst

 separately.
 You cannot yet use the -s, -i and -o options together.

-Once the publication process has finished, the ID and DOI of the publication will be added to the simulation’s configuration file for future reference.
+Once the publication process has finished, the ID and DOI of the publication will be added to the simulation's configuration file for future reference.
 If you wish to publish the simulation data again, the ID and DOI will be re-used (unless you remove them from the configuration file).